Migrating to Relx

 relx to build the release instead of

-.
-An easy way to get started with relx
+reltool.
+An easy way to get started with relx in your project is to try out

-concrete if you're working with rebar2
+concrete if you're working with rebar2, or

 get in on rebar3.
 I recently migrated

-chatterbox to rebar3
+chatterbox to rebar3 and it's been

-great (just don't keep your common_tests in a directory called common_test
+great (just don't keep your common_tests in a directory called common_test).

 be a soft spot in my heart for